UniversalDependencies/docs/_it/dep/parataxis-insert.md

 udver: '2'
 ---

-The specializations is used in the PoSTWITA, a tweet corpus, for parenthetical clauses that cannot be considered independent from the governing predicate
+The specialization is used in the PoSTWITA, a tweet corpus, for parenthetical clauses that cannot be considered independent from the governing predicate

 ~~~ sdparse
 Monti è sempre più forte temo